Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Isotropic random polytopes

 Hence $f_{d,\beta}$ is the density of a beta-distribution in $\R^d$.

 Let $X_1,\ldots,X_\nn$ be i.i.d.~random points in $\R^d$ whose common distribution function has Lebesgue density $f_{d,\beta}$.
 If $\nn\ge d+1$, then

 is called a beta-polytope (see \cite{KABLUCHKO2020107333}) in $\R^d$ (with parameters $\beta$ and $\nn$).
 Since the density $f_{d,\beta}$ is rotation invariant, the distribution of $X_1,\ldots,X_\nn$ is rotation invariant, and hence $P^{\beta}_{\nn,d}$ is an isotropic random polytope.
-It follows from \cite[Cor.~2.4]{KTT19} that
+Figure \ref{fig:betaPolytopes} shows three independent realisations of a beta-polytope $P_{10,d}^\beta$ for $\beta\in\{\frac{1}{2},-\frac{1}{2}\}$.
+It can be seen here that in the case $\beta = \frac{1}{2}$, points closer to the origin are favored compared to the case $\beta = -\frac{1}{2}$, which leads to a random polytope having a smaller expected intrinsic volume.
+In the following we provide explicit expressions whose numerical evaluation confirms this intuitive observation.
+It follows from \cite[Corollary 2.4]{KTT19} that

 with

 This expectation can be rewritten in the form

 If $\beta=-\frac{1}{2}$, then